Accounting Client Retention: How to Keep Clients for the Long Term

 What Role Does Communication Play in Accounting Client Retention?

 Proactive communication is the single most cost-effective retention investment available to an accounting firm.
-AccountingWeb's UK Practice Survey 2024 found that clients who received proactive communication from their accountant, initiated by the firm rather than prompted by a client query, were 64% less likely to consider switching providers in the following 12 months.
+In our experience, clients who received proactive communication from their accountant, initiated by the firm rather than prompted by a client query, were significantly less likely to consider switching providers in the following 12 months.

 The content of proactive communication matters as much as the frequency.
 An email that says "just checking in" has limited retention value.
 A message that says "the Autumn Statement changed the dividend tax allowance from April, which affects the way you take income from your company, we will contact you in February to review your current structure" is a direct demonstration of value.
 The client understands something specific is being done for them that they would not have noticed themselves.